Ch 9: Earthborn Encounter

 One of them men dashed upon Rhavin, landing punches on his gut, pushing the air out of his lungs.
 Sam had made it by his side and began to kick at the man.
 One hoof connected solidly on his chest, cracking ribs.
-Sam was grabbed from behind and put into a chokehold while the free hand rained punches.
+Sam was grabbed from behind and put into a chokehold, while the free hand of the man who grabbed her rained punches upon her side.
 Rhavin couldn’t help as he was fending off hooks from two of the goons.
 Luckily for Sam, one of the dwarves jumped on the man's back and bit off his ear, swallowing it whole in the process before letting out a scream of rage.
 The dwarf’s hands clasped around the man’s neck and strangled him.
-The man fell back, asphyxiated and flopped on top of the dwarf, covering him completely.
+He fell back asphyxiated, and flopped on top of the dwarf, covering him completely.

 By the time Mykul had entered the tavern, Rhavin and Sam had fended off the mob with most fleeing the building.
 Mykul slapped a fleeing man on the back of the head as he ran out the door.